Blunder (chess): Resignation in won positions

-Sometimes players, including strong grandmasters, resign in a position in which they are actually winning, not losing.
+Sometimes players, including strong grandmasters, resign in a won position instead of a lost position.
 Chess historian Tim Krabbé calls this kind of mistake "the ultimate blunder".

 Ignatz von Popiel vs. Georg Marco

 In this 1902 game between Ignatz von Popiel and Georg Marco, the black bishop on d4 is pinned to the rook on d7, and there are no additional friendly pieces to come to its defense.
 Seeing no way to save his bishop, Black resigned, missing 36...Bg1!, threatening ...Qxh2# and leaving no way for White to save both his queen and rook while staving off checkmate.
 Tim Krabbé called this the "earliest, most famous, and clearest example" of resigning with a winning position.

 György Négyesy vs. Károly Honfi

-In this game played in Budapest in 1955, Black saw that White's c3-knight is stopping ...Rd1#.
+In this game played in Budapest in 1955 between György Négyesy and Károly Honfi, Black saw that White's c3-knight is stopping ...Rd1#.
 Therefore, Black played 19...Qxa2+??, deflecting the knight.
 White agreed and resigned.
 Both players overlooked that after 20.Nxa2 Rd1+, the deflected knight can still stop the mate with 21.Nc1.